nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-05-05-process-a-claim-reduced-journey.md

 ## Remove save claim ability

-removed ability to save claim mid processing for MVP
+Removed ability to save claim mid processing for MVP is a feature deemed nice to have rather than absolutely necessary so removed.

+#### Risks

+- Processors might find a claim's evidence more complex to work out whether checks off criteria or they have a query over the reimbursement amount so they might have done some involved work on the screen already and have to abandon to come back to start again which they will find inconvinient.

+#### Mitigations

+- Processors will be aware they need to complete their checks in one go.

 #### Screenshots

-## Remove edit rejection notes
+## Remove adding rejection notes on a seperate page

-removed ability to edit rejection note from claim outcome screen for MVP
+As the screens are condensed into one view, the rejection note's are also incorportated into the claim screen criteria check radio buttons conditional input on selection of no. This means there is one rejection note for evidence of payment criteria check and one for completion.
+When

+#### Risks

+-

+#### Mitigations

+-

 #### Screenshots